Morshedul530/Morshedul530/README.md

 ## Hi there 👋, I'm Md.
 Morshedul Islam Shuvo
-### Software Engineer (QA)
+### Sr. Software Engineer (QA)

 ![Profile views](https://gpvc.arturio.dev/Morshedul530)

 I have completed my B.Sc. in Computer Science and Engineering from Daffodil International University, Dhaka, Bangladesh.
-I am passionate about learning new skills and have successfully completed several professional training courses, including Software Testing & Quality Assurance, SQA and Cyber Security, and Microsoft Excel Basic to Advanced etc. I have strong experience in both manual and automation testing, and I am proficient in using tools such as Selenium WebDriver, Jira, Postman, JMeter, Newman, Jenkins.
-With over 6.2 years of experience in testing web and mobile applications—particularly in ERP systems, travel agencies, software development, e-commerce platforms, microfinance, and banking solutions—I am confident in my ability to make a meaningful contribution to any organization.
+I am passionate about learning new skills and have successfully completed several professional training courses, including Software Testing & Quality Assurance and Cyber Security, and Microsoft Excel Basic to Advanced etc. I have strong experience in both manual and automation testing, and I am proficient in using tools such as Selenium WebDriver, Jira, Postman, JMeter, Newman, Jenkins.
+With over 6 years of experience in testing web and mobile applications—particularly in ERP systems, travel agencies, software development, e-commerce platforms, microfinance, and banking solutions—I am confident in my ability to make a meaningful contribution to any organization.
 I am determined to develop myself as a skilled SQA expert.

 Some key highlights of my skills and qualifications include: